nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_clinical_summary.md

 ## Clinical Summary Section Content##

 The Clinical summary section carries a narrative summary of the episode.
 Where possible, very brief.
-Elements should be formatted as subheadings in any HTML sent:
+PRSB Elements should be formatted as subheadings in any HTML sent:

 <table style="width:100%;max-width: 100%;">
 	<thead>